lh3/bwa/README-alt.md

 Smith-Waterman score s_k.
 This weight is reported in `postinfo.ctw` in the option 2 above.

+### On the Completeness of GRCh38+ALT

+While GRCh38 is much more complete than GRCh37, it is still missing some true human sequences.
+To make sure every piece of sequence in the reference assembly is correct, the [Genome Reference Consortium][grc] (GRC) require each ALT contig to have enough support from multiple sources before considering to add it to the reference assembly.
+This careful procedure has left out some sequences, one of which is [this example][novel], a 10kb contig assembled from CHM1 short reads and present also in NA12878.
+You can try [BLAT][blat] or [BLAST][blast] to see where it maps.

+For a more complete reference genome, we compiled a new set of decoy sequences from GenBank clones and the de novo assembly of 254 public [SGDP][sgdp] samples.
+The sequences are included in `hs38d4-extra.fa` from the [BWA resource bundle for GRCh38][res].

+In addition to decoy, we also put multiple alleles of HLA genes in `hs38d4-extra.fa`.
+These genomic sequences were acquired from [IMGT/HLA][hladb], version 3.18.0.
+Script `bwa-postalt.js` also helps to genotype HLA genes, though not to high resolution for now.

 ## Problems and Future Development

 There are some uncertainties about ALT mappings - we are not sure whether they